Sarvesh Kumari

 How Therapy Helps Reduce Anxiety and Improve Orgasm Response

 When you feel anxious, your mind and body may be elsewhere during intimacy.
 Racing thoughts, self-criticism, or worry about performance can make it hard to focus on pleasure.
 Stress also triggers the release of cortisol, the body’s stress hormone, which can reduce blood flow and sensitivity in the genital area, making climax more difficult.
+These emotional and biological reactions are commonly linked to female sexual dysfunction treatment discussions and modern approaches to anorgasmia treatment.

 Practical Ways to Manage Anxiety During Sex